 The label’s 1947 501 was the jean of a new generation after World War II, when raw materials became available again, and Levi Strauss & Co. leapt back into heavy production to meet growing demand.
 The present day 501 features a slimmer fit and no extraneous details like the cinch or suspender buttons, but does boast watch pocket rivets and selvedge denim from Cone Mills of North Carolina – a Levi’s brand partner for over 100 years.

 Nudie Jeans is based in Gothenburg, Sweden and has specialised in premium denim since it was founded in 2001.
-High-quality craftsmanship, a focus on sustainability and ethical production methods, and affordability make this well-known denim brand ever popular.
+High-quality craftsmanship, affordability and a focus on sustainability and ethical production methods make this well-known denim label ever popular.
 A variety of fits, styles and sizes means there’s a pair to suit every guy.

-These “Grim Tim” jeans are crafted in Italy from organic dry denim, which will soften up and break in over time.
-A slim cut presents a tidy aesthetic whilst a hint of stretch ensures day-long comfort.
+The Scandinavian brand’s “Grim Tim” jeans are a highlight.
+Crafted in Italy from organic dry denim, which will soften up and break in over time, they come in a slim fit with a hint of stretch to ensure day-long comfort.